Ultrafast topological data analysis reveals pandemic-scale dynamics of convergent evolution

-This is called the {\em persistent homology} of the {\em Vietoris-Rips filtration}\footnote{Formally speaking, this construction is actually called the {\em {\v C}ech filtration}.
-The Vietoris-Rips filtration is just a tractable approximation of the {\v C}ech filtration, which shares its essential properties.} corresponding to the point cloud.
-Hence, the Vietoris-Rips filtration provides a multiscale method to extract cycles of various sizes, and encode them in a so-called {\em persistence barcode}: each bar, or interval, in this barcode represents a cycle , i.e., in our case, a reticulate evolutionary process, and the bar endpoints correspond to its radii of birth and death, i.e., the maximum genetic distance between consecutive samples forming the cycle, and, roughly, the maximum pairwise genetic distance between samples forming the cycle.
-Moreover, the length of the bar represents the cycle size.
-In our case, this corresponds to the length of the reticulate evolutionary process, which allows to distinguish, for instance, between homoplasies and recombinations.
+This is called the \emph{persistent homology} of the point cloud \cite{Carlsson2009, Rabadan2019}.
+The construction, based on a scale parameter~$r$, can be summarized as follows (\hyperref[fig:ripser]{Supplementary \autoref{fig:ripser}a}).
+The input is a distance matrix describing the dataset, considered as a finite metric space.
+First, consider the \emph{geometric graph} at scale~$r$, whose vertices are the data points, with any two points connected by an edge whenever their distance is at most~$r$.
+Generalizing this construction, the \emph{Vietoris--Rips complex} at scale~$r$ connects any subset of the data points with a simplex (an edge, a triangle, a tetrahedron, or a higher-dimensional generalization thereof) whenever all pairwise distances in the subset are at most~$r$.
+A Vietoris--Rips complex is a particular type of \emph{simplicial complex}, a higher-dimensional generalization of graphs which is of crucial interest in algebraic topology, in particular in homology theory.
+The family of Vietoris--Rips complexes for all parameters~$r$ is called the \emph{Vietoris--Rips filtration}.
+It provides a multiscale method to extract cycles of various sizes, and to encode them in a so-called \emph{persistence barcode}: each bar, or interval, in this barcode corresponds to a \emph{topological cycle} representing a topological feature (a reticulate evolutionary process in the present case), and the bar endpoints correspond to its radii of birth and death (the maximum genetic distance between consecutive samples forming the cycle, and, roughly, the maximum pairwise genetic distance between samples forming the cycle).

-\paragraph{Computing persistent homology.} A limitation of most of the algorithms in the literature that compute the persistent homology of Vietoris-Rips filtrations, is that they do not provide the samples forming the cycles corresponding to the bars in the barcode.
-Fortunately, this feature became recently available for the software \texttt{Ripser} \cite{Bauer2019}, so we used it to compute the persistent homology of the Vietoris-Rips filtration associated to the genetic distance matrix for each time bucket sub-alignment (whole genome and Spike gene).
-As we are only interested in SNV cycles, the computation of persistence barcodes for the time bucket sub-alignments was restricted to small genetic distance scales (\texttt{Ripser} scaling parameter threshold set to 2), which greatly increases the speed of the computation.